Former GOP stronghold of Arizona hands big wins to Democrats

 Before the race was called, Kelly said he was “confident that when all the votes are counted, we’re going to be successful in this mission.”

-The state was in play down the ballot, giving Democrats a realistic shot even at winning control of the state Legislature.
-Voters also approved an initiative allowing Arizona to join other states that have legalized recreational marijuana.
+The state was also in play down the ballot, giving Democrats a realistic shot even at winning control of the state Legislature.

-Arizona voters were in a negative mood as they chose their president, according to AP VoteCast, a survey of more than 132,000 voters and nonvoters nationwide conducted for The Associated Press by NORC at the University of Chicago.
-The survey shows that 61% of Arizona voters said the U.S. is on the wrong track, while 39% said it is headed in the right direction.

-But they also were motivated.
-Election officials in Maricopa County, the state’s most populous, said multiple voting locations with people still in line when they were set to close at 7 p.m. remained open as required by state law.
+Voters approved an initiative allowing Arizona to join other states that have legalized recreational marijuana but it was too early to call another initiative that would tax the rich more to pay for schools because not enough votes had been counted.

+Registered Democrat Jeff Gusoer, a Phoenix resident who manages nightclubs in other states, said he flew home from St. Louis, Missouri to vote for Biden and try to ensure Trump did not take Arizona.

+“He’s mishandled the coronavirus but it’s so much beyond that,” said Gusoer, 34, who had COVID-19 in April and has since recovered.

-Brandon Ross, 27, a financial adviser and Republican, said he voted for Trump as he did in 2016.
-He said he understands Trump’s demeanor rubs people the wrong way but said his policies on the economy and civil liberties are what matter.
+Brandon Ross, 27, a Republican financial adviser and Phoenix resident, said he voted for Trump this time and in 2016.
+He said he understands Trump’s demeanor rubs some people the wrong way but backs the president's policies on the economy and civil liberties.

 “What he supports is by and large what I support,” Ross said.